 The highest and best possible contrast is black text on a white background or white text on a black background.
 The worst contrast example here is an off-white color text on a white background.

-Additional tools on the web, like the Just Color Picker and WebAIM’s Contrast Checker, can help you find better colors to use in your documents (or web pages).
-You may just need to darken your text or background color to find a better contrast ratio.
+Additional tools can help you find better colors to use in your documents and web pages.
+Check out Just Color Picker and WebAIM’s Contrast Checker to help you choose.
+You may only need to darken your text to find a better contrast ratio.

 Use of Color